-Scientific title: How do Slow Progressors to type 1 diabetes regulate their autoimmune response?
+Scientific title: How do slow progressors to type 1 diabetes regulate their autoimmune response?

-Principle Investigator: Dr Kathleen Gillespie
+Principle Investigator: Professor Kathleen Gillespie

 Institution: University of Bristol

 Duration of award: November 2018 – October 2020